raspberrypilearning/3D-scene/en/step_4.md

 ![No outline to black](images/challenge2-nooutline.png){:width="200x"}

-+ Draw a rectangle using the **Rectangle** tool
++ Draw a rectangle using the **Rectangle** tool.
 + Draw a triangle using the **Line** tool.
-Make sure you complete the trangle otherwise it will not fill with colour
+Make sure you complete the trangle otherwise it will not fill with colour.
-+ Move the two shapes together
++ Move the two shapes together.
-+ Select the **Bucket** tool and fill the triangle
++ Select the **Bucket** tool and fill the triangle.
-+ Draw another rectangle shape for the chimney using the **Rectangle** tool
++ Draw another rectangle shape for the chimney using the **Rectangle** tool.
 + You can use the **Front** and **Back** tools in the **Paint editor** to move your shapes forward or backwards so they sit correctly.
-You won't need to do this for this example because the shapes are black for the silhouette
+You won't need to do this for this example because the shapes are black for the silhouette.
-+ Select all the shapes and **Group** them together so that you can adjust them or move them as one shape
++ Select all the shapes and **Group** them together so that you can adjust them or move them as one shape.

 To create duplicate shapes such as a skyline from your house, follow the **How to...** 'Create a scenery costume by duplicating shapes' below.